-The Division of Clinical Laboratory Sciences is a specialized clinical division within the department of biology.
+The division of clinical laboratory sciences is a specialized clinical division within the department of biology.
 Programs in cytotechnology and medical technology are offered through this division.
-These programs maintain national accreditation by appropriate agencies recognized by the U.S. Department of Edu-
+These programs maintain national accreditation by appropriate agencies recognized by the U.S. Department of Education.

-AUBURN UNIVERSITY MONTGOMERY cation.
 Meeting the guidelines of these accrediting agencies ensures that these programs appropriately emphasize technical competency and proficiency in areas of the clinical laboratory required by certifying examinations and employers.